miser | Work-in-Progress | 0.1.14 2023-09-08 |

 The entities are called obs and they can be visualized as pairs, each having an a-part and a b-part.
 The two parts of of a pair are themselves obs.
 Any ob may be a pairing of obs in this manner.

 An individual has both the a-part and b-part be the ob itself.
-The lowest component in the figure is an individual.
+The lowest component depicted in the figure is an individual.
 It is complete unto itself.
 There are any number of distinct individuals.

 An enclosure has only the b-part be itself.
-The middle component in the figure is an enclosure.
+The middle component depicted in the figure is an enclosure.
 As an ob, it consists of itself and the a-part taken together as a whole.

 The Miser Project is very much about computational interpretation of abstract entities, with mathematical-logic theory as guidance toward dependable computational interpretations.
 The importance of logic to computer sciences is demonstrated.